 I’m Molly (she/her)!
 I’m a New York-based actor, originally from sunny San Diego, California.
 In 2021, I moved to New York City to pursue my BFA in Musical Theater at Pace University, where I will be graduating in May of 2025.

-As a Queer, Disabled artist, I am extremely passionate about playing roles that align with my identities.
-I have had a few opportunities to play some really awesome disabled roles: In 2024, I understudied the role of “Artemis” in the world premiere musical, Through the Sunken Lands, at the John F. Kennedy Center for the Performing Arts.
-Since then, I have participated in various developmental workshops, including playing “Lena” in The Other Side (working title) with music by Mark Sonnenblick/book by Keah Brown and Stacey Luftig, and 504: the Musical, with music/lyrics by Mason McDowell and Abbie Goldberg.
+As a Queer, Disabled artist, I’m passionate about playing roles that align with my identities, and have developed a deep love for new works.
+I’ve played some really awesome Disabled roles: In 2024, I understudied the role of “Artemis” in the world premiere musical, Through the Sunken Lands, at the John F. Kennedy Center for the Performing Arts.
+Since then, I‘ve participated in various workshops, including playing “Lena” in The Other Side (working title) with music by Mark Sonnenblick/book by Keah Brown and Stacey Luftig, and 504: the Musical, with music/lyrics by Mason McDowell and Abbie Goldberg.

-Using my artistry to challenge society’s perception of disability is very important to me, however, l am just as passionate about playing human beings whose stories do not mention disability.
-One of my favorite examples of this was playing “Amalia Balash” in a Queer reimagining of She Loves Me during my sophomore year at Pace University.
+Using my artistry to challenge society’s perception of disability is very important to me, however, l’m just as passionate about playing humans whose stories do not mention disability.
+One of my favorite examples of this was playing “Amalia Balash” in a Queer reimagining of She Loves Me at Pace University.
+Some of my other dream roles are “Maria” in The Sound of Music, “Amelie” in Amelie, and “Jenna” in Waitress.

-My main goal as an artist is to bring bravery, empathy, and joy to every space I work in.
+My main goals as an artist are: to bring bravery, empathy, and joy to every space I work in, and to be loudly and proudly Queer and Disabled so that the next theater-loving, Queer/Disabled kid sees me and thinks, “Maybe I can do that too!”